 Olivetti Industrial Expansion

-In Mexico, the company also designed the workplace and workshop itself by attempting to replicate positive models of factory-society relationship, strong of the experience gained in Italy.
+In Mexico, the company also designed the workplace and workshop by attempting to replicate positive models of factory-society relationships based on the experience gained in Italy.
 Some of the projects and goals would only remain on paper (e.g. the factory model designed by architect Ricardo Legorreta), also due to a political and economic context where it was not easy to implement the full-on “olivettian” business model and an epochal technology shift – the passage from mechanical to electronic machinery – that revolutionized the global typewriter and calculating machine industry, with tangible consequences both in the development of new products and in the reorganization of industrial processes.